 2. Explore all sources of free money

-Another source of free money is scholarships.
-Whether you’re still in high school or you’ve graduated, scholarships are available to all types of students.
+Another source of free money comes from scholarships.
+Whether you’re still in high school, you’ve recently graduated, or you're already in college, scholarships are available to all types of students.

 If you’re willing to put in the time, the return on your investment can be pretty impressive.
 For more information on scholarships, check out the Nitro scholarship search engine.